SCLW/Circuitry-Based-Sound/readme.md

 "Circuitry-Based Sound" is an ongoing seminar at [University of Arts and Design Karlsruhe](https://www.hfg-karlsruhe.de/ "University of Arts and Design Karlsruhe").
-It focuses on electronic sound synthesis and parametric interfacing.
-It's examining musical characteristics of electronic instruments and comparing different approaches on how to design electronic sound modules.
-Due to the measures against the coronavirus spread in 2020, the seminar’s workflow had been adapted to the restrictions and is partially held online.

-The course is covering electrical and electronic basics, computer aided circuit design and professional printed circuit board (PCB) manufacturing processes with the aim of building custom-made instruments.
-The emphasis is on studies of logic chips for sound creation and its musical applications.
-Participants are guided to use the latest technology, production chain and global logistics to develop, design and produce circuit boards for musical use.
-This allows the participants to easily create circuit boards with more variable features and adjustable parameters than hand soldered protoboards or solderless breadboards.
+This course equips musicians with practical hands-on skills for building their own musical circuitry or modifying existing audio hardware.
+It offers practical knowledge of electronics useful for sound creation, noise making and music interaction.
+Participants are introduced to soldering and assembling audio circuits on breadboards or perfboards in the context of audio, composition, live performance and sound art.
+A major portion of the course will be devoted to hardware prototyping, including test and fault finding sessions.
+The emphasis will be upon the designing of electronic instruments as well as interfacing transducers and developing alternative controllers.
+Artistic and practical use of the circuits will also be explored and discussed.

 The following is a documentation of the seminar's study materials and findings.